How Do I Get Rid Of...

 Waste Motor Oil and Filters

 Used residential automotive oil, lawn mower waste motor oil and oil filters may be deposited in the RHRTS “Oil Igloo.”
 Disposal is free, but there is a limit of 5 gallons per trip.
+The waste oil shed is for residential use only.
 Please use caution so oil is not spilled.

 The Town of South Kingstown holds an annual eco-depot or hazardous waste collection event the last Saturday in June.
 For other local events and information on hazardous waste disposal, please contact the RI Resource Recovery Corporation (RIRRC) at 401-942-1430 or visit their website at RIRRC.org.
 Hazardous waste includes, but not limited to: